 The rope was predictably slimy, but we managed to stay mostly dry.
 On the other side of the river, the path was easy to spot, and thankfully was clear of undergrowth.
 We were now going to head up steeply into the mountain to locate a nice little spot for a picnic.

 Not far up the path, we came across an area of rubber trees, already set up for latex-extraction.
-This is quite a big business in Malaysia, and evidently quite labor-intensive.
+This is big business in Malaysia, and evidently quite labor-intensive.

 They cut grooves into the rubber trees, and attach small containers underneath to collect the latex.
 After a few days, they collect the congealed and spongy rubber extracts and take them off in baskets for processing.

-It’s a really pleasant walk, occasionally passing over small bridges across streams, through undergrowth and under fallen trees.
+It’s a really pleasant trek, occasionally passing over small bridges across streams, through undergrowth and under fallen trees.
 All the time with the background hum of the jungle and distant chatter of monkeys.